 For more on the subject, we turned to dermatologists Cindy Bae, MD, of the Laser and Skin Surgery Center of New York; Adam Friedman, MD, associate professor of dermatology at the George Washington School of Medicine and Health Sciences; and Melissa Kanchanapoomi Levin, MD, clinical instructor at NYU Langone and Mount Sinai Hospital, for advice on how to pick the right drugstore acne treatment and what products they recommend.
-(They, too, unanimously praised the Differin gel, in case you were wondering.)
-Scroll down to see what the experts have to say, including what they consider the best drugstore acne treatments.

 "It's common to panic when you get acne, and there is an urge to use every single acne-fighting treatment," says Levin.
 "But over-treating or over-exfoliating can do more harm than benefit since the skin can become dry and irritated, making acne worse.
 I recommend adding one product at a time and waiting one to two weeks, and if the skin isn't irritated, then you can add another active product."